CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 1.1.1.2 If Node.js is not installed, go to the official Node.js website (nodejs.org) and download the recommended LTS version installer for your operating system.
         - [ ] 1.1.1.3 Run the Node.js installer and follow the on-screen instructions.
         - [ ] 1.1.1.4 Verify the installation by opening a new terminal window and running `node -v` and `npm -v`.
-        - [ ] 1.1.1.5 Decide whether to use npm (installed with Node.js) or yarn.
+        - [x] 1.1.1.5 Decide whether to use npm (installed with Node.js) or yarn.
+(Decision: Use yarn for its speed and consistent dependency management.)
         - [ ] 1.1.1.6 If choosing yarn, install it globally by running `npm install -g yarn` in the terminal.
         - [ ] 1.1.1.7 Verify the yarn installation by running `yarn -v` in the terminal.
     - [ ] 1.1.2 Install the React Native CLI: